sinugotshifhiwa4/RestfulBooker-Heroku-Automation/README.md

 This requires properly configured environment files with encryption keys and authentication details.

 ### Running API Tests
+Before you run sanity, you need to ensure your authentication credentials are encrypted, so you start by creating the `envs` directory or running the generate secret key tests to create them dynamically.

 To run API tests, execute:
 ```sh
 mvn clean test -Dgroups=sanity